AdobeDocs/experience-manager-cloud-service.en/help/operations/best-practices-for-querying-and-indexing.md

 This log snippet contains relevant information:

 * the query itself: ```//* ```
-* the java cpde which executed this query: ```com.adobe.granite.queries.impl.explain.query.ExplainQueryServlet::getHeuristics```; this helps to identify the creator of this query.
+* the java code which executed this query: ```com.adobe.granite.queries.impl.explain.query.ExplainQueryServlet::getHeuristics```; this helps to identify the creator of this query.

 With this information it is possible to optimize this query using the methods described in [Optimizing Queries](#optimizing-queries).